A ghost mechanism: An analytical model of abrupt learning in recurrent networks: Methodological details for reproducibility

-is a low-rank matrix.
-We train these networks by first computing the forward evolution using the same discretization procedure explained in Eq. (\ref{eq:rnn_evolution}) and performing stochastic gradient descent on the discretized version of the loss function in Eq. (\ref{eq:loss_original}).
+is {at most a rank-K matrix}.
+We train these networks by first computing the forward evolution using the same discretization procedure explained in Eq. (\ref{eq:rnn_evolution}) and performing stochastic gradient descent on the discretized version of the loss function in Eq. \eqref{eq:loss_original}.

+For our analyses on working memory tasks, presented in Figs. \ref{figure5}, \ref{figure7} and Fig. \ref{figure8}, we used two distinct readouts for full-rank RNNs.
+For the DMTS task, we used the same network output as in Eq. (\ref{eq:readout}).
+For the DCD task, since the output is contained within $[-1,1]$, we used a $\tanh(\cdot)$ nonlinearity in the readout layer in Eq. (\ref{eq:readout}).
+For Fig. \ref{figure4}, we instead computed the readouts from the two-dimensional latent variables as opposed to the neural activities, { with the task-specific output non-linearities as described above.}